SCALE-LETKF-RIKEN/scale-letkf/doc/PAWR-DA.md

 ## Compilation

-The PAWR decoder is included in the directory `scale/obs/pawr` and considered as an extention of SCALE-LETKF code, which is swithed off by default.
+The PAWR decoder is included in the directory `scale/obs/pawr` and considered as an extention of SCALE-LETKF code, which is switched off by default.
 To compile it, change the following variables in `scale/arch/configure.user.${SCALE_SYS}`.
 ```
 # MP-PAWR decoder